Navigation & Path Planning

 4. The particle cloud should jump to that location and then converge

 What if you get it wrong?
-AMCL may still converge to the correct position as the robot moves and gets more scan data — but it takes longer.
-Set it as accurately as you can.
+AMCL may still converge as the robot moves and gets more scan data — but it takes longer.

 Costmaps: The Planner's View